 Please adhere to the deadline established below for the international student application.

 |Obtain F-1 Visa from Outside the U.S.||May 1||Oct.
 1|

 |Change of Status to F-1 within the U.S.||April 1||Sept.
 1|

 |Transfer of F-1 Visa or Status||July 15||Dec.
 15|

 Use your legal name as it appears on your passport and supporting documents.
 When completing your application, be sure to provide a complete international permanent address – not a P. O. Box – so we can issue your I-20 form.
-Do not forget to sign your application.
-The application is available online or you can download the paper application.
+Don't forget to sign your application.
+You may apply online or download the International (F-1) Student Admission Application Form.

 If you wish to transfer credits from a college or university from outside the U.S. to AACC, that transcript must be submitted for review and evaluation by a professional credential evaluating agency.
-AACC only accepts credential evaluations by World Education Services (WES) or Educational Credential Evaluators Inc. (ECE).
-Students in the Financial Accounting certificate leading to the CPA examination also may use the National Association of State Boards of Accountancy (NASBA).
+AACC only accepts credential evaluations by World Education Services (WES), Educational Credential Evaluators Inc. (ECE) or SPANTRAN.
+Students in the Financial Accounting certificate leading to the CPA examination may also use the National Association of State Boards of Accountancy (NASBA).

-These organizations will review your transcript and prepare a report that will provide course title(s), grade(s) and number of credit(s) in U.S. equivalents.
+These organizations will review your transcript and prepare a report providing course title(s), grade(s) and number of credit(s) in U.S. equivalents.
 In some cases, students may have to provide the credential agency with the course syllabi and/or course descriptions from the college or university to establish any course equivalencies.

 Anne Arundel Community College (AACC)

 Records and Registration, Student Services (SSVC) Building 140